Which Web Traffic Source Is Right For You?

 Building a following on Facebook, Twitter or Google+ can work very well for some businesses, but isn’t ideal for many others who will struggle to attract the followers, likes and shares that you need to be successful.

 On the other hand, organic traffic can provide the best traffic for you in the longer term, but in most search engines is a massive popularity contest, meaning that you will need to position yourself as a leader in your field for the search terms you want to rank for.
+Internet Marketing Consultant Dave Holland will guide you through everything that needs to be done to make your website a leader within your industry & rank at the top of Google.

 Paid advertising offers you instant traffic as you can be found instantly, however, the downside is that you have to pay for every click that each visitor makes.
 While you can set and control your budget on a dialy or weekly basis, you will always have these costs while your Ads are running.